Campus Ministry invites you to join us in serving our community and striving for social justice. We all have different gifts to offer.

 - Music Ministers (Choir Members) help to lead the community in song with their voices and/or instruments.
 Contact Campus Ministry for more information.

 Campus Ministry works directly with the Newman Centre, the Catholic club on campus that has been at the University of Saskatchewan since 1926, predating St. Thomas More College by ten years!
-Newman invites members from all colleges, and all backgrounds (no, you don’t have to be Catholic to join), to offer community building activities like the Annual Newman Retreat in January, Coffee Houses, TED talks, Movies in the Murray room, and events after 7:30 pm Sunday mass!
+Newman invites members from all colleges, and all backgrounds (no, you don’t have to be Catholic to join), to offer community building activities like the Annual Newman Retreat in January, Coffee Houses, TED talks, colouring contests in the Newman Student Lounge, and events after 5:00 pm Sunday mass!

 For more information, contact Michael MacLean, the Campus Ministry liaison with the Newman Centre.